HanSolo9682/CounterCurate/README.md

 # CounterCurate

-We will provide code later for our approach of data curation for both physical and semantic counterfactuals.
+Code coming soon... for the data curation pipeline of both physical and semantic counterfactual image-caption pairs.